Dissecting the Phase Space Snail Shell: Results and Discussion

+Clearly, these test particle simulations still have limitations.
+For example, \citet{dar_wid_19} found that the phase space snail becomes less wound in a self-consistent simulation with self-gravity than the test particle run at longer time scales ($\sim$ 1 Gyr).
+In the future more self-consistent simulations are desired to better constrain the detailed perturbation history of the Galactic disk.

-We have shown that the existence or the lack of the phase space snail shells is connected to the dichotomy of colder and hotter orbits.
-Our results and explanations strongly argue against the suggestion that the phase space snail shell is mainly produced by the major moving groups with no evidence of the ongoing vertical phase mixing \citep{michtc_etal_19}.
+We have shown that the existence or the lack of the prominent phase space snail shells is connected to the dichotomy of colder and hotter orbits, and to the different arches in the $V_{R}-V_{\phi}$ phase space.
+Our results and explanations strongly argue against the suggestion that the phase space snail shell is only produced by the major moving groups with no evidence of the ongoing vertical phase mixing \citep{michtc_etal_19}.
+There are two obvious counter arguments to their suggestion.
+Firstly, arches A3 and A6, which do not contain any of the major moving groups, still show phase space snail shell.
+Secondly, the Hercules Slow branch (A9), being a major moving group, shows no prominent snail shell feature.